-Perhaps one of the key pieces of information that a lender needs when you apply for a business loan is the number of ownership and/or partnerships in which you or any other principals may be involved.
+One of the key pieces of information that a lender needs when you apply for a business loan is the number of ownership and/or partnerships in which you or any other principals may be involved.
 Because there are times when company operations and objectives can compete and consequently conflict, the lending institution needs you to disclose this information at the outset.

-Also, if your business has multiple owners this could pose a bit of a challenge for the lender.
-When the SBA is involved especially, each owner will be subjected to review; meaning, they check the credit and financial history of anyone who owns 20% or more of the company.
+Also, if your business has multiple owners, this could pose a bit of a challenge for the lender.
+When the SBA is involved especially, each owner will be subjected to review, meaning they check the credit and financial history of anyone who owns 20% or more of the company.
 Some lenders are not quite as stringent and will only require approval from 50-70% of overall ownership.